Lsn1122/NHS-waiting-times-2022/README.md

 # NHS-waiting-times-2022
-1. Project Overview
+## Project Overview

 This report analyses NHS England Referral-to-Treatment (RTT) waiting times (August 2022, provider level) and links them with the Adult Inpatient Survey 2022 (trust-level satisfaction scores).

-The aims for Version 1 are:
+The aims for Version 1 are to:

 build a clean dataset suitable for further modelling in later versions;

-produce descriptive statistics and exploratory graphics for RTT;
+produce descriptive statistics and exploratory graphics for RTT; and

-integrate patient satisfaction (overall mean score) and run a simple correlation/regression to motivate subsequent analyses.
+integrate patient satisfaction (overall mean score) to run a simple correlation/regression that motivates subsequent analyses.

-Why this dataset (brief): It connects my clinical pharmacy background with current studies in Operational Research & Data Science, focusing on patient flow, waiting-time targets, and perceived care quality—topics directly relevant to data analytics roles in healthcare.
+This dataset was chosen because it connects my clinical pharmacy background with my current studies in Operational Research and Data Science, focusing on patient flow, waiting-time targets, and perceived care quality — topics directly relevant to future roles in healthcare data analytics and operational optimisation.

-2. Data Sources
+## Data Sources and Preparation

+The analysis draws on two publicly available datasets from NHS England:

-RTT waiting times (Aug 2022) — NHS England “Incomplete pathways – Provider level”.
+RTT Waiting Times (August 2022) — Incomplete Pathways: Provider Level data.

-Adult Inpatient Survey 2022 — Trust-level scores (sheet: Trust_Scores), overall satisfaction meanS09.
+Adult Inpatient Survey 2022 — Trust-level scores (sheet: Trust_Scores),
+including the overall satisfaction measure meanS09.

+To ensure consistency and reproducibility, both datasets were processed in R (tidyverse framework) prior to integration.
+The RTT dataset was filtered to include only total treatment pathways (“Total / All specialties”) for each NHS Trust.
+Key variables — provider code, provider name, median waiting time (weeks), and percentage within 18 weeks — were retained and converted to numeric form.

+The Adult Inpatient Survey data were extracted from the Trust_Scores worksheet, keeping the provider code, trust name, and overall satisfaction score (meanS09).

+Both datasets were then merged by provider code to produce a unified dataset named merged_NHS_RTT_Satisfaction_2022.csv, which forms the analytical basis for this version of the report.
+The cleaned RTT dataset (waiting_clean_2022.csv) and the merged dataset are included in the submission and made publicly accessible via GitHub for reproducibility.

 ---
 title: "Math6006-Coursework"